-- The assets and deferred outflows of resources of the Authority exceeded its liabilities on December 31, 2013 by \$401 million (net position).
+- The assets and deferred outflows of resources of the Authority exceeded its liabilities on December 31, 2014 by \$376 million (net position).
 This represents a \$25 million decrease compared to prior year-end net position.
-This is mainly due to the current year depreciation of capital assets offset by funding received for payments on bonds and loans outstanding. - The Authority's total cash and cash equivalents balance at the close of the 2013 fiscal year was \$74 million, representing a \$2.3 million increase over the prior year-end.
-Increased cash is a result of restricted grants received for design of the Lower Hill Redevelopment site infrastructure project, reimbursement of insurance proceeds due to minimal workers' compensation claims on the Consol Energy Center construction, and surcharges earned at individual facilities and other moneys restricted for capital improvements of those facilities (i.e., Heinz Field, PNC Park, Consol Energy Center, and David L Lawrence Convention Center (Convention Center)). - The Authority recognized \$22 million in restricted and unrestricted operating revenues for the calendar year 2013, \$700,000 more than 2012.
-Pirates' revenues were \$743,000, which was 16% greater than

-2012, the Steelers' and Penguins' revenues (primarily surcharges and rent) were the same as 2012.
-Convention Center operations revenue from rentals, event services, and ancillary services was \$8.5 million, \$277,000 or 3% ahead of 2012 revenues, while operating expenses increased \$85,000 or less than 1%.
-There were two more events in 2013 than there were in 2012 and \$227,000 or 5.5% more in ancillary services, e.g., food and beverage, internet, etc. The Convention Center operates at a planned loss, as is the case with the vast majority of convention centers in the country.
-The 2013 operating shortfall was \$1.9 million or 9% less than 2012.
+In 2014, the Authority issued the Guaranteed Revenue Bonds, Taxable Series of 2014 (2014 Bonds) in the amount of \$23.3 million, while the value of Authority capital assets decreased \$43 million, mainly due to the depreciation of those assets. - The Authority's total cash and cash equivalents balance at the close of the 2014 fiscal year was \$99 million, representing a \$24 million increase over the prior year-end.
+Increased cash is a result of the cash balance from the issuance of the 2014 Bonds, Personal Seat License fees from Heinz Field, surcharges earned at individual facilities and other moneys restricted for capital improvements of those facilities (i.e., Heinz Field, PNC Park, Consol Energy Center, and David L Lawrence Convention Center (Convention Center)). - The Authority recognized \$21 million in restricted and unrestricted operating revenues for the calendar year 2014, \$1 million less than 2013.
+Convention Center revenues come from rentals, event services and ancillary services such as food and beverage, audio visual services, and equipment rental.
+The 2014 budget reflected a decrease from 2013 of \$700,000 based on the composition of the events held at the center in 2014.
+Total revenues were \$7.3 million in 2014, a decrease of \$1.2 million from prior year-end revenues; however, Convention Center operating expenses remained the same as 2013.
+The Convention Center operates at a planned loss, as is the case with the vast majority of convention centers in the country.
+The 2014 operating shortfall was \$3.1 million.
 The shortfall is covered by payments from the Commonwealth of Pennsylvania's Economic Development and Tourism Fund and Allegheny County's Hotel Tax revenue.
-As shown on the statements of revenues, expenses, and changes in net position, total Authority operating revenues (\$22 million), net of operating expenses (\$63.6 million), resulted in a \$41.3 million operating loss; this result, however, includes depreciation and amortization expenses of \$50.5 million.
+Pirates', Steelers', and Penguins' revenues (primarily surcharges and rent) were the same as the prior year.
+As shown on the statements of revenues, expenses, and changes in net position, total Authority operating revenues (\$21 million), net of operating expenses (\$64 million), resulted in a \$43 million operating loss; this result, however, includes depreciation and amortization expenses of \$51 million.